top of page

 Final Verdict for Symbol

 In fact, Symbol is much more than an indie film for the selected few.
 It is an absolute gem for fans of Japanese quirk and science fiction alike.
 It is an intelligent comedy for the open-minded and an eye-opening revelation for the close-minded.
-All aspects of the filmmaking are well crafted, and the story takes you on a ride so unique, so out of this world, so wildly entertaining that you’ll never forget it.
+All aspects of the filmmaking are well crafted, and the story takes you on a ride so unique, so out of this world, and so wildly entertaining that you’ll never forget it.

 References